supertuxkart/stk-website/wiki_untranslated/Materials.md

 * Alpha
 * Normal

 For the actual configuration of materials, the Antarctica/SuperTuxKart Properties panel contains all of the relevant options.
-It is located in the 'Material Properties' section, but not in the same place for normal configuration of Blender materials.
+It is located in the **Material Properties** section, but not in the same place for normal configuration of Blender materials.
+Configurations are stored on a per-material basis, rather than on a per-image basis as had happened in Blender <= 2.79.
+If an image is used in multiple materials, only one of these configurations will have any effect in-game.
+The material whose name ends with a later letter in A to Z manner is where the configuration will be taken from.

-To preview how materials would look like in-game, change the Viewport Settings to use either 'Solid' mode with the color set to 'Texture' or 'Material Preview' mode.
+To preview how materials would look like in-game, change the **Viewport Shading** settings to use either **Solid** mode with the color set to **Texture** or **Material Preview** mode.
 The latter is preferred, as its appearance is generally closer to what is shown in-game, with the notable exception of when vertex colors and image textures are mixed together.

+{%popup_info Several other features, including special effects and physics properties also piggyback on SuperTuxKart's materials system.
+These reside in the **Interaction** section of the Antarctica/SuperTuxKart Properties panel, and are discussed in other articles.
+This article only discusses the **Display** section.%}

 ## For Blender 2.63 to 2.79

 It's important to note at this point that we are not referring to Blender or Cycles materials (though in Blender 2.80 and later, these materials are used during the export process).
 These are ignored by SuperTuxKart.
 Instead, use our own materials system to apply materials to textures.

 {%popup_info Several other features, including special effects and physics properties also piggyback on SuperTuxKart's materials system.
-These reside in the 'Interaction' section of the SuperTuxKart Image Properties panel (replaces every occurrence of the the Antarctica/SuperTuxKart Properties panel for this page), and are discussed in other articles.
+These reside in the **Interaction** section of the SuperTuxKart Image Properties panel (replaces every occurrence of the the Antarctica/SuperTuxKart Properties panel for this page), and are discussed in other articles.
 This article only discusses the 'Display' section.%}

+### Configuring Image Textures

 If you used textures from the media repository, you don't have to worry about materials.
-The materials are already configured in `materials.xml` in the `textures` folder of the `stk-assets` repository and will not be configurable through the SuperTuxKart Image Properties panel.
+The materials are already configured in `materials.xml` in the `textures` folder of the `stk-assets` repository and will not be configurable through the Antarctica/SuperTuxKart Properties panel.

-Textures not from the media repository will have to be configured in the SuperTuxKart Image Properties panel.
+Textures not from the media repository will have to be configured in the Antarctica/SuperTuxKart Properties panel.
 There are several options to configure.

-{%popup_info If you're having trouble making your textures appear in the SuperTuxKart Image Properties panel, make sure they are in the the same folder as your Blender file.%}

 ## Shader

 Shaders are little programs that control how things are rendered in the scene.
 They can do all sorts of things, so picking the right one is important.
-The shader is selected using the drop-down "Shader" menu in the "Display" section of the Antarctica/SuperTuxKart Image Properties panel.
+The shader is selected using the drop-down **Shader** menu in the 'Display' section of the Antarctica/SuperTuxKart Properties panel.

-### Generic (solid) Shader
+### Generic (solid) Shader (PBR Solid)

-This shader is used for most textures.
+This shader is used for most textures, and is the default option if no shader is explicitly selected.
 It supports a number of options to enhance the look of textures and is recommended for most special effects.
+However, alpha masks are unsupported.
 The solid shader also supports colorization (see [Colorization](#colorization) below).

 {% single_gallery widths=32%
 /assets/wiki/Stk_generic_ice_a.jpg,Texture